Leafwing-Studios/asm-docs/docs/signals/decisions.md

   - is a negative attraction to other units adequate?
 - do want intents persist between needs?
 - matching push / pull will always be prioritized over passive, is this what we want?
+- should units stampede?
+Emerges from the fear signal production while in the fear intent
+  - creates automatic stampede when crowded due to negative response to other units